node-class-may-2023/ComIT_Node/html.md

 ### Line Break
 * The **br** element produces a line break in our text (carriage-return)
-* It is useful where the division of lines is significan
+* It is useful where the division of lines is significant
 * [MDN br doc](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/br)

 **Example:**